Pages: 1 2

 I haven't yet found a way around this.

-Offline (Male) RetroX
+Offline (Unknown gender) RetroX

 Master of all things Linux